Maia-DAO/ecosystem-docs/versioned_docs/version-Maia/what-is-maia.md

 This is achieved by providing exposure to yield-bearing tokens and a set of curated strategies.
 The first deployed strategies have been efficient liquidity provision and bribe collection in the Hermes Protocol.

-Each $MAIA token is backed by a basket of blue-chip and revenue-generating assets in its treasury (e.g., sETH, stablecoins, and burned Hermes).
+Each $MAIA token is backed by a basket of blue-chip and revenue-generating assets in its treasury (e.g., sETH, stablecoins, and burnt Hermes).
 This backing guarantees a fair minimum value for each $MAIA token.

 ### With $MAIA you will be able to: